tomfielden/TerikoTableau/README.md

 ### The "Prep Flows" Subdirectory

-There are several Tableau Prep Builder workflows in the "Prep Flows" subdirectory,
+There are two Tableau Prep Builder workflows in the "Prep Flows" subdirectory.
+They must be run in sequence

-* Detail_Teriko-1.0.tfl
-* NVD_Teriko-1.0.tfl
+* Detail+NVD_Step-1.tfl
-* Details+NVD.tfl
+* Detail+NVD_Step-2.tfl

-The "Detail_Teriko-1.0" amd "NVD_Teriko-1.0" workflows each have two files; ".tfl" and ".tflx" explained below.

-There is also an Excel file,
+The "Detail+NVD_Step-1.tfl" should not be run directly.
+Instead, open it and export it to "Detail+NVD_Step-1.tflx" and run that instead.
+What happening is that the ".tfl" file needs to pick up and "package" some local data found in the Excel file/workbook,

 * IPS_Product_Details.xls

-This Excel workbook contains two sheets/tables,
+The Excel workbook contains two sheets/tables,

 * Manufacturers
 * Distributors